 New Zealand is an island country in the southwestern Pacific Ocean.
 The country geographically comprises two main landmasses ‒ that of the North and South Islands ‒ and numerous smaller islands.
 Overseas students need to have a student visa and a reasonable level of cash to spend in order to undertake a course of study at a New Zealand based educational institution.
 New Zealand educational institutions will inform the appropriate immigration authorities if a student ceases to attend their enrolled courses, who may then suspend or cancel that student's visa.
 Educational institutions often also exchange this enrollment and attendance data electronically with other government agencies responsible for providing student assistance.

-Contact Schools Directly Best Part time Master's Programs in Finance in New Zealand 2017
+Contact Schools Best Part time Master's Programs in Finance in New Zealand 2019

-The Master of Applied Finance (MAF) is designed for those who have completed a bachelor’s degree in any field of study and wish to obtain a postgraduate qualification in finance.
-The programme [+]
+The Master of Applied Finance (MAF) is designed for those who have completed a bachelor’s degree in any field of study and wish to obtain a postgraduate qualification in finance. [+]

 Master of Applied Finance (MAF)